-This web page describes the sixth and seventh legs of a 7 week trip with S/Y Thetis in 1996 from Greece to Malta, Sardinia, Ustica and Calabria in Italy, and back to Greece.
-The fifth leg is the solo passage from Ayia Efimia in Cephalonia to Corinth and the seventh leg is the transit of the Corinth Canal and the arrival to Thetis’ home port in Glyfada, near Athens.
+This web page describes the sixth and seventh legs of a 7 week trip with S/Y Thetis in 1996 from Greece to Malta, Sardinia, Ustica, and Calabria in Italy, and back to Greece.
+The sixth leg is the solo passage from Ayia Efimia in Cephalonia to Corinth and the seventh leg is the transit of the Corinth Canal and the arrival to Thetis’ home port in Glyfada, near Athens.
 This is the end of the trip.
 It is illustrated with maps and photographs, also included are some historical and geographical descriptions of the places visited as well as several links to other related web sites.

 Route to Glyfada